Thoughts On "Be Yourself" As Social Advice

 "Be yourself" = "Don't suddenly try to be someone you're not"

 This meaning often applies when someone gives you the advice before a specific get together.
 You might be meeting several new people.
-Or you could be hanging out with one important person under higher-stakes circumstances, like a first date with a co-worker.
+Or you could be hanging out with one important person under higher-stakes circumstances, like a first date.
 Either way, when people care about making a good impression they sometimes try to act like a different person.
 Sometimes it's a conscious choice.
 Sometimes they just get a bit anxious and do it without thinking.
 For example, if they're usually low key and cerebral, they might try to be loud and funny.
 If they're normally polite and good natured, they may try to be raunchy and edgy.
 This usually goes wrong because they don't truly know how to be that way, and end up acting like a clumsy caricature of it instead.
 Telling someone to "just be yourself" is trying to get them to avoid that mistake.

 When you act like your usual self, it won't guarantee everyone will approve of you.
 No one can be liked 100% of the time.
 However, you'll probably do better than if you were a cartoony version of someone else.
 Also, if you're going to spend time with someone you know, why would you want to put on a new personality?
 They're already familiar with your regular self, and have agreed to hang out with you because they like it.

 This isn't to say you can't have longer term goals for yourself.
 Maybe you want to learn to be more outgoing, and less-reserved, at parties.
 That's fine, but it's not something you can accomplish all at once on a spur of the moment decision.
 You need to slowly work up to it across several outings.

 "Be yourself" = "Be the relaxed, comfortable-in-your-own-skin version of yourself"